5 fun things to do around Bradenton and Sarasota this weekend

 Bradenton Marauders home games

-The Florida State League’s Bradenton Marauders are home at LECOM Park this week for a five-game series with the Fort Myers Mighty Mussels.
+The Florida State League’s Bradenton Marauders are home at LECOM Park this week for a six-game series with the Clearwater Threshers.

-The Marauders will host “First-Responders Night” on Friday and “Healthcare Heroes Night” on Saturday.
-Admission to the weekend ball games will be free for first responders and healthcare workers with proper I.D.
+The Marauders will host a youth sports night on Friday.
+And on Saturday, the team is partnering with the Manasota Black Chamber of Commerce to pay tribute to the Bradenton Nine Devils.
+The segregation-era baseball team played in the Florida State Negro League from 1937-1956.

+“It is important that our community see the historical significance of African Americans in baseball, coupled by the fact that such a legacy has roots right here in our very own Manatee County,” MBCC president Tarnisha Cliatt said in a press release.

 Details: 6 p.m.
 Friday and Saturday and 1 p.m.
 Sunday.
 LECOM Park, 1611 Ninth St. W., Bradenton.
 Tickets range from $7-$11.